Nexbank-Full-Stack-Project/Nexbank-Full-Stack-Project/README.md

 ## 🔄 GitOps Workflow with ArgoCD

 ### Workflow
-1. Developer pushes code to Git
+1. Developer pushes code to microservice Git repository
-2. CI pipeline runs tests and builds Docker image
+2. CI pipeline runs tests, builds Docker image, and pushes to ECR
-3. CI pipeline updates Kubernetes manifests in GitOps repo
+3. CD pipeline updates image tags in GitOps repository (nexbank-gitops)
-4. ArgoCD detects changes and syncs with cluster
+4. ArgoCD detects manifest changes and syncs with Kubernetes cluster
+5. Kubernetes pulls new images from ECR and performs rolling update
-5. Prometheus and Grafana monitor deployment
+6. Prometheus and Grafana monitor deployment health
-6. Alerts trigger on anomalies
+7. Alerts trigger on anomalies or deployment failures

 ### ArgoCD Features Used
 - **App of Apps Pattern**: Manage multiple applications